Skip to main content

 By the late 1960s, neighboring Daly City was reaping the benefits of Serramonte Center, which had opened in 1968 and quickly became one of the Peninsula's premier shopping destinations.
 San Bruno officials saw an opportunity to transform the former racetrack into a commercial center of their own, capturing sales tax revenue and serving the rapidly growing suburbs surrounding San Francisco International Airport.

-Tanforan Park Shopping Center opens
+Tanforan Mall opens

 The first anchor tenant, Sears, opened on October 28, 1970.
 The mall itself held a preview opening on March 11, 1971, with approximately 40 stores.
 JCPenney followed on May 17, 1972, and The Emporium opened on September 28, 1972.
+The final phase came in 1974 with the addition of a United Artists theatre.

 A prominent feature of the mall was a bronze statue of Seabiscuit, commemorating the property's racetrack heritage.
 Following the 2005 redevelopment, the statue was relocated outside near the mall entrance, where it remained a popular landmark for years.